barseghyanartur/django-dash/README.rst

 Register plugin widgets
 ~~~~~~~~~~~~~~~~~~~~~~~
 Plugin widgets are defined in `dash_widgets.py` module (described later), but
-registered in the `dash_plugins.py`, which is autodiscovered by Dash.
+registered in the `dash_plugins.py`, which is auto-discovered by Dash.

 Required imports.